 We use a cross-curricular approach to learning, when appropriate, helping children to learn in meaningful contexts, independently and in collaboration.

 Wherever possible we encourage creativity and support the children in expressing themselves, in all areas of the curriculum, to develop their confidence and foster cooperation.

-We place a strong emphasis on the creative arts, including storytelling, physical education and outdoor learning.
+We place a strong emphasis on the creative arts, personal, social, health and ecomonic education (PSHE), including e-safety, physical education and outdoor learning.

 If you require additional information about the curriculum please contact the school office.